Senior Bridge

 April 7: Welcome Home for John Fer

-John Fer, former SPHS graduate and POW in Vietnam for six years, was welcomed home and given a special presentation at Dodson Field.
-On hand were a host of dignitaries, including the mayor of Los Angeles.
+John Fer, former SPHS graduate (Class of Summer 1955) and POW in Vietnam for six years, was welcomed home and given a special presentation at Dodson Field where Class of 1973 president Chuck Wilcox gave a memorable speech.
+An overflowing crowd of 3,000 people attended the event which was covered by TV News Channels 4 and 5.
+On hand were a host of dignitaries, including Los Angeles Mayor Sam Yorty who made a super dramatic arrival via helicopter and delivered a great speech.

 April 13: Spirit Concert